Dairylea (cheese): Products

-Dairylea also comes in both its original form and a 'Dairylea Light' product marketed as 7% fat.
-Kraft implies that the product is credited with getting children more interested in cheese.
-It is also branded as Susanna in Italy.

 History

 Dairylea triangles were first introduced in 1950.
 In the early 21st century, Dairylea Lunchables were advertised as being "full of good stuff", though the product contained high amounts of salt and saturated fats.
 Despite a 2007 reformulation that reduced salt content by 9% and saturated fat content by 34%, the claim "full of good stuff" was banned by the UK's Advertising Standards Authority.
 Kraft meanwhile stated that the salt content in Lunchables had been reduced by a third between 2005 and 2007.

 Sponsorship

 In the late 1990s, Dairylea Dunkers sponsored the 1999–2000 British Basketball League season, in the British Basketball League.